Best New Orleans Spots for Celebrating Oktoberfest

 4. Luke

 Luke in New Orleans is a brasserie that features many different types of cuisine on the menu, ranging from Creole to German and French dishes.
-Chef Erick Loos IV highlights local vendors and farmers market ingredients in all his dishes.
+Executive Chef Corey Sharp highlights local vendors and farmers market ingredients in all his dishes.
 Since Luke opened in 2007, they have been noticed by many publications as a superb restaurant choice in New Orleans.

-A popular German dish that is perfect for celebrating Oktoberfest is the bone-in pork schnitzel.
+A popular German dish that is perfect for celebrating Oktoberfest is the crispy pork schnitzel with spaetzle.
 This restaurant also has many other options for you to try.
-So stop by this elegant spot for some German cuisine or a house brewed beer in order to celebrate German culture from afar this Oktoberfest.
+So stop by this elegant spot for some German cuisine in order to celebrate German culture from afar this Oktoberfest.

 5. Dat Dog